-English Literature, English Language, Art, Photography, and ICT.
-Introduction to your subject Economics is a fast moving, highly relevant real world subject which enables students to make sense of local markets and world wide events.
-For example how has Britain, a small island, become one of the top 10 richest countries in the world, and how have Economic shocks like the banking crisis, Brexit and Covid endangered this position.
-Students will learn about different markets such as the Labour market and with the use of diagrams be able to explain why a Doctor earns more than a factory worker.
-Students will gain an understanding of competition and compare different Economic systems like North Korea to the USA and why sometimes markets fail.
+This subject goes well with: Business, English Literature, English Language, Art, Photography and ICT.

+Economics is a fast moving, highly relevant real world subject which enables students to make sense of local markets and world wide events.
+For example how has Britain, a small island, become one of the top 10 richest countries in the world, and how have economic shocks like the banking crisis, Brexit and Covid endangered this position?
+Students will learn about different markets such as the Labour market and with the use of diagrams be able to explain why a doctor earns more than a factory worker.
+Students will gain an understanding of competition and compare different economic systems like North Korea to the USA and why sometimes markets fail.
 The course will teach learners how to analyse data and construct diagrams to help explain complex situations.
-In addition the course looks at the behavioural science behind individuals sometimes irrational decisions and how Governments try to manage an Economy to benefit the majority of its citizens with different Economic policies.
-Students will be able to evaluate the benefits of Globalisation and why inequality has increased.
+In addition, the course looks at the behavioural science behind individuals sometimes irrational decisions and how governments try to manage an economy to benefit the majority of its citizens with different economic policies.
+Students will be able to evaluate the benefits of globalisation and why inequality has increased.

 By studying Economics students will acquire competence in quantitative skills that are relevant to the subject content and be familiar with the various types of statistical and other data which are commonly used by economists.
-They will be able to make relevant calculations from economic data and be able to interpret data presented in the form of index numbers and construct graphs and to go on to write an evaluation from a case study.
-Course content The specification is split into two main sections, the first section introduces students to Microeconomic issues to gain an understanding of operation of markets and the second section covers mainly Macroeconomic issues looking at the big picture of the National and International Economy.
-Examinations Three exam papers of 2 hours each (80 marks on each paper) with equal weighting. - + Paper 1: Markets and market failure-written exam: 2 hours, 80 marks (33.3% of A Level) - Section A: data response questions requiring written answers, choice of one from two contexts worth 40 marks - + Section B: essay questions requiring written answers, choice of one from three worth 40 marks - Paper 2: National and international economy written exam: 2 hours, 80 marks (33.3% of A Level) - + Section A: data response questions requiring written answers, choice of one from two contexts worth 40 marks - + Section B: essay questions requiring written answers, choice of one from three worth 40 marks - + Paper 3: Economic principles and issues written exam: 2 hours, 80 marks (33.3% of A Level) - + Section A: multiple choice questions worth 30 marks - + Section B: case study questions requiring written answers, worth 50 marks This course has given me a real understanding of what is happening in the world today and has developed my skills of analysis allowing me to take part with confidence in Economic discussion.'
-English Language Are you interested in: Non-fiction, the world around you, news, current affairs, society, language, linguistics?
-Head of subject: Mrs Smith Exam board: AQA Exam code/s: 7702 Entry requirements for A Level: Standard Hautlieu entry requirements.
-Leading to a career in:
+They will be able to make relevant calculations from economic data and be able to interpret data presented in the form of index number, construct graphs and to go on to write an evaluation from a case study.

+The specification is split into two main sections: The first section introduces students to Microeconomic issues to gain an understanding of the operation of markets, and the second section covers mainly macroeconomic issues looking at the big picture of the National and International Economy.

+Three exam papers of 2 hours each (80 marks on each paper) with equal weighting.

+Paper 1: Markets and market failure - written exam - 2 hours - 33.3% of the qualification (80 marks).

+- + Section A: data response questions requiring written answers, choice of one from two contexts worth 40 marks. - Section B: essay questions requiring written answers, choice of one from three worth 40 marks.

+Paper 2: National and international economy-written exam - 2 hours - 33.3% of the qualification (80 marks).

+- Section A: data response questions requiring written answers, choice of one from two contexts worth 40 marks. - + Section B: essay questions requiring written answers, choice of one from three worth 40 marks.

+Paper 3: Economic principles and issues - written exam - 2 hours - 33.3% of the qualification (80 marks).

+- + Section A: multiple choice questions worth 30 marks. - + Section B: case study questions requiring written answers, worth 50 marks.

+This course has given me a real understanding of what is happening in the world today and has developed my skills of analysis allowing me to take part with confidence in Economic discussion.'

+English Language

+Are you interested in: Non-fiction, the world around you, news, current affairs, society, language, linguistics?

+Head of subject: Mrs Smith